 Given this rationale from Radionomy, we have decided to terminate our partnership with Radionomy and effective cancel Japan Top 10 Radio as a result.
 We regret this issue as we have had many listeners enjoy Japan Top 10 Radio.
 If Radionomy changes their mind and reinstates our radio station back, we would be happy to continue to run the radio station.
 But we refuse to restart the radio station on Radionomy from scratch, as the possibility of getting pulled down runs again.
 If you enjoyed Japan Top 10 Radio, please let Radionomy know.
 Our radio station has since been removed on Radionomy’s system.

 A: Click here to view the songs played on an episode released this year.
-For list of songs from episodes released before this year, click here to be directed to the year that corresponds to the episode song list you want to view, if you are viewing the Past Episode List.
-Bookmark and save that page because that is currently the only place you will find the list to each episode featured on our show.
+For list of songs from episodes released before this year, click here to be directed to the year that corresponds to the episode song list you want to view.
+If you are not a Patreon donor, we recommend you to bookmark that page because it will be the only place you will be able to see the list of songs played on our episodes.
 If you do not see the latest episode list up, there might be a short delay with getting the list of songs for that episode.
-Check back later for the list of songs, if you do not see it there.
+Check back later for the list of songs; we promise to have it up soon.

 A: Yes we are.
 Japan Top 10 is a division of MTI Countdowns, which is officially a registered non-profit organization based out of Canada.
 We are registered federally in Canada and incorporated under the Canada Not-for-profit Corporations Act.
 To learn more about our organization, including our mission, values and vision, please see our main website at https://mymti.org/